Girl Scout Thin Mint Cookies

 -Fluff the flour and lightly scoop with a spoon into the measuring cup, then level off with a knife to insure you don't get too much flour in the cookie dough.

 -The dough is a little stiff and tends to crack while rolling out.
-No problem, just press it back together with hands.
+If it does, no problem, just press it back together with hands.
+You can also add a little milk to moisten the dough if needed!

 -Melt the chocolate just before you are ready to dip, and make sure to whisk in the extract well.